aura-nw/aura-mobile-sdk/flutter/README.md

-# Aura Wallet & Aura SDK
+# Aura Wallet Example & Aura SDK

-This shared folder contains two projects: Aura Wallet and Aura SDK, developed by Aura Network.
+This shared folder contains two projects: Aura Wallet Example and Aura SDK, developed by Aura Network.
 Both projects are designed to provide seamless integration and advanced functionality for working with the Aura Network ecosystem.

-## Aura Wallet
+## Aura Wallet Example (Demo)

-Aura Wallet is an electronic wallet project developed using Flutter, specifically tailored for managing cryptocurrencies within the Aura Network.
+Aura Wallet Example is a demo project developed using Flutter, showcasing the capabilities of the Aura SDK.
 It offers essential features such as creating and restoring wallets, checking balances, and securely sending and receiving transactions.
-Aura Wallet aims to provide a user-friendly interface and enhance the overall cryptocurrency experience.
+Please note that Aura Wallet Example is intended for demonstration purposes only and should not be considered as the official wallet for the Aura Network.

 ## Aura SDK